-(SurvivalDaily.com) – It’s important to be prepared for just about anything, anywhere you might go, especially when traveling by car.
-You never know when yours might break down or get a flat tire.
+(SurvivalDaily.com) – It’s important to be prepared for just about anything, anywhere you might go – especially when traveling in a vehicle.
+You never know when it might break down, pop a tire, or even be involved in a wreck.
 Having an emergency kit ready at all times can save you a lot of hassle if disaster strikes.

 No matter where you are in the world, there are a few items you should always have in your car: